Economic Sustainability

 Continued commitment to innovation & productivity

-Two of the biggest reasons why the canola sector was able to increase its contribution to the Canadian economy by $7.2 billion over the past decade are innovation and a focus on increasing productivity, and these commitments continue to drive our industry today.
+Two of the biggest reasons why the canola sector has been able to steadily increase its contribution to the Canadian economy are innovation and a focus on increasing productivity, and these commitments continue to drive our industry today.

 More gains in yield